British Somaliland

 British Somaliland, officially the Somaliland Protectorate (Maxmiyadda Dhulka Soomaalida), was a protectorate of the United Kingdom in the territory of modern Somaliland.
 It was bordered by Italian Somalia, French Somali Coast, and the Ethiopian Empire (later part of Italian East Africa from 1936 to 1941).

-The territory consisted of self ruled sultanates under British protectorate From 1884 to 1920 before coming under direct Colonial Office administration.
-Following the defeat of the Dervish forces in 1920, the protectorate was formally established as a Crown colony.
+From 1884 to 1920, the territory was a British protectorate consisting of self-ruling sultanates.
+Following the defeat of the Dervish movement by British forces in 1920, the protectorate was formally established as a Crown colony.

 During World War II, British Somaliland was occupied by Italy from 3 August 1940 until 8 April 1941, when British forces recaptured the territory.

 On 26 June 1960, British Somaliland gained independence as the State of Somaliland.
 Five days later, on 1 July 1960, it voluntarily united with the Trust Territory of Somalia (former Italian Somaliland) to form the Somali Republic.

 The government of Somaliland, an unrecognised state recognised internationally as an autonomous region of Somalia, regards itself as the successor state to British Somaliland.
+As of 26 December 2025, Israel is the only United Nations member state that recognises the Republic of Somaliland as an independent sovereign state.